-An SBA loan guaranty serves as federally-funded security for small business loans offered by partner lenders.
-This means if a borrower isn’t able to repay a loan, the SBA will step in and pay the lender a portion of the total loan amount.
+An SBA loan guaranty serves as federally funded security for small business loans offered by partner lenders.
+This means if a borrower cannot repay a loan, the SBA will step in and provide the capital to pay the lender a portion of the total loan amount.

 The SBA guarantees up to a certain percentage of each loan.
 The percentage of the guaranty varies depending on the loan type and amount.
 For example, the SBA will guarantee 50% of SBA Express loans and 75% or 85% of SBA 7(a) loans, depending on the loan amount.

-In contrast, conventional business loans don’t have the benefit of an SBA guaranty.
-As a result, conventional bank loans usually are more difficult to qualify for than SBA loan programs.
-Additionally, because conventional bank loans aren’t secured by the SBA, loan amounts are typically lower than what you’d find with SBA loans (meaning less financing available to bolster your business).
+Conventional business loans don’t benefit from an SBA guaranty, so they’re usually more difficult to qualify for than SBA loan programs.
+Additionally, loan amounts are typically lower than what is available through SBA lending (meaning less financing available to bolster your business).